mapka-dev/fonts/packages/fonts/README.md

 ## Font License

 Please mind the license of the original fonts.
-All fonts are either licensed under OFL or Apache.
+All fonts are either licensed under OFL, UFL or Apache.